 Nihiwatu enjoys legendary status amongst surfers, thanks to the perfect barrelling left hander that breaks on its shore.
 But it’s also the gateway to a host of cultural adventures thanks to the close ties it maintains with local communities through its charitable foundation.
 Other diversions include horse trekking, diving, canoeing, paddle boarding and even yoga under a waterfall.
 Earthy and rarefied all at the same time.

-- Co-founded by Nihiwatu, the local Sumba Foundation continues to assist tens of thousands of local people, easing the burden of poverty by improving health, education and community through life-changing programmes.
+Nihiwatu has a global reputation as an eco-minded and socially responsible tourism business.
+The resort was built using recycled materials while power is provided by biodiesel fuel.
+All food is organic and locally grown.
+Down at the beach, a turtle hatchery provides a safe haven for endangered leatherback turtles.
+Co-founded by Nihiwatu, the local Sumba Foundation continues to assist tens of thousands of local people, easing the burden of poverty by improving health, education and community through life-changing programmes.
 Thanks to the Foundation, there are now more than 20,000 people living in 400 villages within a 120 km2 area that have clean water from wells, medical clinics, schools, economic opportunities and much more.